 A grant is a form of financial aid that can be used to help pay for college.
 Grants are generally need-based and do not need to be repaid.
 Some grants have requirements upon graduation to ensure repayment is not necessary.
 Financial need is calculated by subtracting a student's Expected Family Contribution (EFC) from the Cost of Attendance.

 To be considered for federal and institutional grant programs, you must complete the Free Application for Federal Student Aid (FAFSA).
 Westminster's FAFSA school code is 003681.
-International students do not qualify for federal grants or the institutional Griffin Grant, however the International Admissions office does offer a special grant opportunity.

 You will automatically be considered for all federal grant programs by completing your FAFSA.